Characters of the Final Fantasy VII series: Voice actors

 Teruaki Sugawara, the voice director behind Kingdom Hearts, recommended Takahiro Sakurai, Cloud's Japanese voice actor, to Nomura for the role.
-Nomura had originally asked Sakurai to play the protagonist of video game The Bouncer, Sion Barzahd, but found that his voice best suited Cloud after hearing him speak.
-Sakurai received the script without any accompanying visuals, and first arrived for recording under the impression that he would be voicing a different character other than Cloud.
-For Advent Children, Nomura wanted to contrast Cloud and Vincent's voices given their similar personalities.
+Nomura had originally asked Sakurai to play the protagonist of The Bouncer, Sion Barzahd, but found that his voice best suited Cloud after hearing him speak.
+Sakurai received the script without any accompanying visuals, and first arrived for recording under the impression that he would be voicing a character other than Cloud.
 As a sequel to the highly popular Final Fantasy VII, Sakurai felt greater pressure performing the role than he did when he voiced Cloud for Kingdom Hearts.
-The Japanese voice actors remained the same with Sakurai being surprised by this younger take on Cloud, having not voiced in the original PlayStation video game.
+The Japanese voice actors remained the same, with Sakurai being surprised by this younger take on Cloud, having not voiced in the original PlayStation video game.
 Sakurai performed alongside Ayumi Ito, who voiced Tifa, for a few scenes.
 These recordings left him feeling "deflated", as the "exchanges he has with Tifa can be pretty painful", Sakurai commenting that Cloud—whom he empathized with as his voice actor—has a hard time dealing with straight talk.
-Nomura wanted Cloud and Vincent's voices to contrast with each other due to their similarities in terms of personality.
-He felt Vincent was older and more mature than Cloud, and as a result, he cast Shōgo Suzuki, who has a very low voice with.
+Nomura wanted Cloud and Vincent's voices to contrast with each other due to their similar personalities.
+He felt Vincent was older and more mature than Cloud, and as a result, he cast Shōgo Suzuki, who has a very low voice.
+Nomura had wanted Zack to have a "nice, upbeat voice", which influenced his decision to cast Kenichi Suzumura.

 In English adaptations, Cloud is voiced by Steve Burton.
 Burton was first hired to voice Cloud once a man behind Square saw his work in the 2001 film The Last Castle.
-Rachael Leigh Cook has stated in an interview for Kingdom Hearts II that she enjoys playing Tifa and described her as "very strong physical and emotionally, but also very sensitive" and as "very multi-dimensional".
+Rachael Leigh Cook stated in an interview for Kingdom Hearts II that she enjoys playing Tifa and described her as "very strong physical and emotionally, but also very sensitive" and as "very multi-dimensional".
 In voicing the character, Cook listened to Ito's recording as a guide to how the character sounds.
-Following Advent Children, Cook thanked Nomura for the film he created as she enjoyed it.
+Following Advent Children, Cook thanked Nomura for the film he created, as she enjoyed it.
 Mena Suvari explained that Aerith was given a mothering feel with an ephemeral presence.

-For the English dub, Cody Christian (Cloud) commented on him being Burton's replacement, stating, "Steve, you paved the way.
-You made this character what it is and have contributed in shaping a legacy" and thus wanted to not let Burton down with his take on the character.
-John Eric Bentley did the voice of Barret, who did research in order to properly voice him.
+For the English dub of Remake, Cody Christian (Cloud) commented on him being Burton's replacement, stating, "Steve, you paved the way.
+You made this character what it is and have contributed in shaping a legacy" and that he did not want to let Burton down with his take on the character.
+For the next installment, Christian said that the character differed from Remake as he aimed to explore more his sensitive side like his past or intimate relationships he is often involved.
+John Eric Bentley voiced Barret and did research in order to properly voice him.
 He was aided by the translators for the Japanese version, who gave him the context of the scenes he had to record.
-For him, one of the biggest challenges in his work was "representation" and claimed that Barret was more than one-dimensional character.
+For him, one of the biggest challenges in his work was "representation", claiming that Barret was more than a one-dimensional character.